Measure these 9 top KPIs for travel management success

 3. Percentage of bookings made within policy

-Does your company have a in place?
+Does your company have a corporate travel policy in place?
 Travel policies are key for staying on top of spending, increasing booking efficiency, and keeping travelers safe.

 It’s crucial to understand how many people are booking within policy over time.
 You’ll also want to know the reasons for any policy violations: are managers taking too long to approve business trips, causing them to go up in price?
 Is the policy too strict?
 Or are travelers booking their trips too last-minute?
 By observing trends in the data, you’ll be able to uncover potential flaws in your company’s travel management program.